pybind/pybind11/docs/compiling.rst

    ``pybind11::static``
      Statically link against libpybind11, and configure the pybind11 headers to not provide definitions that they would provide in the default header-only mode.
+     Currently this configuration is only available in subdirectory mode.

 Two helper functions are also provided: